Where to Warm Up With Hot Chocolate in Philly Right Now

 Café y Chocolate, South Philly

-Start with some tacos (and maybe an order of molten queso dip for the table) and finish with the namesake hot chocolate at this Mexican cafe.
+Start with some tacos (and maybe an order of molten queso dip) and finish with the namesake hot chocolate at this Mexican cafe.

 Anthony’s Italian Coffee & Chocolate House, Italian Market

 This fourth-generation shop on Ninth Street is the perfect place to score a house-made cannoli or crisp, flaky sfogliatella along with a hot cup of cocoa, spiked with amaretto, peppermint, Nutella, or straight up.